Son of Paleface

 “Isn’t it funny how Gary runs into the most stereotypical people in order to make his points?”

-“If he were an Asian wearing an Asian pride t-shirt, would you have posted this?”
+“If he were Black wearing a Black pride t-shirt, would you have posted this?”

-I answered that last comment with: “I don’t recall reading of slavery, confinement and the persecution of white people by Asians in America.
+I answered that last comment with: “I don’t recall reading of slavery, confinement and the persecution of White people by Blacks in America.
 If my race had risen from the chains of bondage, prejudice and segregation within the confines of a country that was predominately of a different race, then, yes, I might display pride for that heritage.”

 I continued: “I am proud of the accomplishments of people, some of whom are white, in the context of ALL people.
-But, there is a difference between pride in a race and pride in a religious or cultural heritage.
+But, there is a difference between pride in your color and pride in a cultural or religious heritage.
 If a t-shirt said, ‘Irish and proud,’ or ‘Jewish and proud,’ then fine, identify your pride!”

 Out of curiosity, I went online and Googled: “The accomplishments of white people.”